Public buses of Singapore: 2010s: Government leans in

-With the BCM, bus operators introduced new buses with new features; in 2016 the first fully electric bus since the withdrawal of trolleybuses, the BYD K9A, was operated by Go-Ahead Singapore whereas the first buses with USB charging ports commenced service with SMRT that year.
-In 2017, two three-door buses — a double-deck MAN A95 and a single deck MAN A22 were trialled by Tower Transit and SMRT Buses respectively.
+With the BCM, bus operators introduced new buses with new features; in 2016 the first fully electric bus since the withdrawal of trolleybuses, the BYD K9, was operated by Go-Ahead Singapore whereas the first buses with USB charging ports commenced service with SMRT that year.
+In 2017, two three-door buses — a double-deck MAN A95 and a single decker MAN A22 were trialled by Tower Transit and SMRT Buses respectively.
 New Volvo B5LH hybrid buses were also purchased from Volvo in 2018.

-On 17 December 2018, LTA started a 6-month trial of on-demand public bus (ODPB) services.
-It allows commuters to request on-demand bus services within the Marina-Downtown and Joo Koon areas during off-peak hours on weekdays, and those heading from the CBD to Bedok or Tampines late-night hours.
-During the trial, regular bus services serving the areas specified will still be available, though at lower frequencies.
-However, the trials were unsuccessful and were eventually discontinued after 15 June 2019.
-As a result, services 400 and 402 were merged into Feeder service 400, from Shenton Way to Marina Barrage and Marina South Pier without the need to be suspended during the COVID-19 circuit breaker.
-Service NR7 is the first-night bus service to be discontinued, others were suspended from 7 April 2020.

 In April 2019, SimplyGo, a new payment scheme that allows direct fare payment from bank cards, was introduced.
-Stroller restraint systems were also retrofitted on all wheelchair-accessible buses from July 2019 onward.
+Stroller restraint systems were also retrofitted on all wheelchair-accessible buses since July 2019.
 In addition, LTA also experimented with assistive technology for commuters with special needs on routes 139 and 141 from January to July 2019.